 Following is a simple syntax to issue a VACUUM command for the whole database from command prompt −

 You can run VACUUM from SQLite prompt as well as follows −

 You can also run VACUUM on a particular table as follows −

 sqlite> VACUUM table_name;

-sqlite> PRAGMA auto_vacuum = NONE; -- 0 means disable auto vacuum sqlite> PRAGMA auto_vacuum = INCREMENTAL; -- 1 means enable incremental vacuum sqlite> PRAGMA auto_vacuum = FULL; -- 2 means enable full auto vacuum
+sqlite> PRAGMA auto_vacuum = NONE; -- 0 means disable auto vacuum sqlite> PRAGMA auto_vacuum = FULL; -- 1 means enable full auto vacuum sqlite> PRAGMA auto_vacuum = INCREMENTAL; -- 2 means enable incremental vacuum

-You can run following command from command prompt to check the auto-vacuum setting:
+You can run the following command from the command prompt to check the auto-vacuum setting −

 $sqlite3 database_name "PRAGMA auto_vacuum;"